richardazores/PORTFOLIO/README.md

 - 🔭 I’m currently working on **some private project**

-- 👯 I’m looking to collaborate on **Web Developement and Backend Projects**
+- 👯 I’m looking to collaborate on **Web Development and Backend Projects**

 <h3 align="left">Connect with me:</h3>